Recently Viewed Topics

 NNM server does not appear to be operational

-- Verify in the SecurityCenter GUI that the NNM server appears as Unable to Connect under Status.
+- Verify that the NNM server appears as Unable to Connect under Status.

 - SSH to the remote NNM host to make sure the underlying operating system is operational.

 Confirm that the NNM is running (Linux example below):

 # service pvs status

 PVS is stopped

 If the NNM service is not running, start the service:

 Starting PVS [ OK ]